DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 The product backlog and project sprints are managed within Azure DevOps.

-Product Backlog Items contained within DevOps go through the following statuses during the development process:
+User Story contained within DevOps go through the following statuses during the development process:
 * To Do
 * In Development
-* Dev Done
+* In Review
 * In Test
-* PO Sign Off
+* Complete
-* Completed
+* Closed

 Each status and Definition of Done acts as a control ‘gate’ for all work passing through this process.